The Volkswagen Beetle has been with us since 1938, but this is only its third iteration and, by all accounts, it’s the best one yet.

-For 2016, the Beetle was refreshed and got a new range-topping R-line trim along with some interior tech upgrades.
+The Beetle has been refreshed and got a new range-topping R-line trim along with some interior tech upgrades.
 The exterior has also been updated, but you have to be an expert in the breed to spot the new fog light surrounds and revised bumpers.

-For 2016 the biggest changes happen on the inside, where you’ll find the latest tech available across the VW range including one of the best touchscreen infotainment systems on the market.
+The biggest changes are on the inside, where you’ll find the latest tech available across the VW range including one of the best touchscreen infotainment systems on the market.
 What remains unchanged is the colourful interior that is built to a much higher standard than in rivals, and the near-perfect driving position.
 Practicality isn’t spectacular but, for a two-door trendy hatch, it isn’t bad either.